 To my surprise, when she came off the stage and after a couple of group photos were taken, there were tears in her eyes and her face looked like it was about to erupt into what people would call an “ugly cry”.
 I asked her what’s wrong.
 She said she was in pain.
 I exclaimed, “You were in pain all this time and went up there and danced?”.
 She nodded yes.

 I immediately found a chair, alerted our older sister who knows first aid and she got some ice for Shadeeza’s foot and took care of her ankle.

-I expressed my shock, fear, anger…whatever it was, to my older sister at the fact that Shadeeza really went up there in pain and gave such a good performance, amid her discomfort.
+I expressed my shock, fear, anger…whatever it was, to my older sister at the fact that Shadeeza really went up there in pain and gave such a good performance, amidst her discomfort.
 My older sister’s response was “That’s what dancers do”.
-Right them and there I realized I was no dancer.
+Right then and there I realized I was no dancer.
 I am sorry, but I was not going to go on any stage with my sprained ankle.
 Sorry, not sorry.
-My dance group would just have to dance without me.
+My group would just have to dance without me.

 This concert happened in March and I am still in awe of Shadeeza’s commitment and dedication.
 For the entire week that begun when she hurt her foot, I would encourage her whenever I would rub her ankle by saying to her “You are a STRONG woman.
 You are a BRAVE woman.
 You are a SMART woman”.
 She really is…she is one tough cookie.
 What I would call a mere performance, I guess she would call her duty, a fulfilment of her commitment to her friends or her simply doing what she loves…dancing.
 Her viewing this performance as a task that was set before her, one that she decided must be accomplished no matter what…shows maturity, reliability, integrity and a whole lot of guts.